In this article...

 - All other material facts related to the administration of the trust.

-- Establishing the scope and terms of delegation within parameters of the trust; and
+- Establishing the scope and terms of delegation within parameters of the trust

 - Periodically reviewing the agent's actions to ensure compliance with the delegation.

 - Shortened limitation periods.
-The ITC shortens the limitation periods for claims against trustees to two years, as opposed to the current state law which allows claims for three years.
-The time period to contest the validity of a trust that is irrevocable upon the settlor’s death will also be shortened.
-The contest must be commenced in less than two years after the settlor’s death or six months from the date the trustee sends notice of the trust to the beneficiaries.
+The ITC shortens the limitation periods for claims against trustees to two years, as opposed to the current state law, which allows claims for three years.
+The time period to contest the validity of an irrevocable trust upon the settlor's death will also be shortened.
+The contest must be commenced in less than two years after the settlor's death or six months from the date the trustee sends notice of the trust to the beneficiaries.

-- Silent trusts and the designated representative.
-The new Illinois Trust Code allows a settlor to waive the duty to account to certain beneficiaries for a period of time, during which the trustee need not disclose the terms, existence or assets of a trust to the beneficiary.
-This gives Illinois settlors the opportunity to create a “silent trust” by waiving the trustee’s obligation to account or provide information about the trust to beneficiaries under the age of 30, and to appoint a designated representative to receive the accounting on behalf of the beneficiary during the silent period.
+Silent trusts and the designated representative.
+The new Illinois Trust Code allows a settlor to waive the duty to account to particular beneficiaries for a period of time, during which the trustee need not disclose the terms, existence, or assets of a trust to the beneficiary.
+This allows Illinois settlors to create a "silent trust" by waiving the trustee's obligation to account or provide information about the trust to beneficiaries under the age of 30 and to appoint a designated representative to receive the accounting on behalf of the beneficiary during the silent period.
 If no designated representative is acting, the trustee must notify qualified beneficiaries of the following circumstances:

 - The trust's existence;

 - The beneficiary's right to request a complete copy of the trust instrument; and